 You wouldn’t think a movie about snot-covered toilet Muppets would feature so much hardcore Satan worship, but there you go.
 The titular monsters in this bizarrely unsettling tale of the occult look like what you might get if the creature effects for Gremlins were a primary school science fair project that Joe Dante forgot about until the night before and then had his mum do for him.

 Australia has produced some incredibly original and critically acclaimed horror films.
 Unfortunately, it also produced The Long Weekend, and as a result we have a long way to go before we even out that particular ledger.
 The film centres on the camping holiday of a married couple so thoroughly unlikeable that nature itself feels duty-bound to murder them.
 In the classic “Man vs. Nature” conflict, it’s not often you root so enthusiastically for nature.

 The fact that the intersection of two great horror franchises could represent the nadir of both of them has to be some kind of statistical miracle.
 Freddy Krueger, upset that kids no longer remember him enough to have nightmares, decides to resurrect Jason Voorhees to kill teens until it imbues Freddy with evil power.
 Because logic.
 In a 100% direct parallel to the partnership of Dean Martin and Jerry Lewis, Freddy and Jason soon have a falling out and decide to murder each other with machetes and scuba tanks.

 Still can't find what you're looking for?
-See what Foxtel Play has on offer
+See what Foxtel Now has on offer